 Clogged air filters consistently rank among the most common causes of HVAC system malfunction.
 These relatively small and low-cost components can have a tremendous impact on how heating and cooling systems work.
 They also play an important role in improving indoor air quality (IAQ) and limiting the overall costs of HVAC use.

-Regularly changing the air filters in your HVAC system can promote higher levels of home comfort and resident health, and it can even increase the lifespan of your heating and cooling equipment.
-Read on to discover why air filter changes matter and how to get the greatest benefits possible when performing them.
+Regularly changing the air filters in your HVAC system can improve home comfort and resident health, and it can even increase the life span of your heating and cooling equipment.
+Signing up for an HVAC maintenance plan will ensure you never miss a tune-up.

 Dirty Air Filters Overwork Your HVAC System’s Blower Fan